Evolutionary games on the lattice: Payoffs affecting birth and death rates: Proof of Theorem 2

 Since in addition the property that each type~1 player has at least one type~1 neighbor is preserved by the dynamics of the processes, we deduce the existence of a coupling $(\zeta, \xi)$ such that

 In other respects, the shape theorem \cite{richardson_1973} for the Richardson model implies the existence of a positive constant $c > 0$ fixed from now on such that

 where the equality between the first two lines holds because infected sites in the Richardson model do not recover.
-In view of \eqref{eq:richardson-block-1}, the same holds for the spatial game, i.e.,
+In view of \eqref{eq:richardson-block-1}, the same holds for the spatial game, that is,

 for all $K$ large.
 Now, we fix $K$ such that \eqref{eq:richardson-block-2} holds.
-The scale parameter $K$ and the constant $c$ being fixed, the continuity of the transition rates of the spatial game with respect to the payoffs implies the existence of a small constant $\rho > 0$ and a coupling $(\eta, \xi)$ such that
+The scale parameter $K$ and the constant $c$ being fixed, the continuity of the transition rates of the spatial game with respect to the payoffs implies the existence of a small constant $\rho> 0$ and a coupling $(\eta, \xi)$ such that

-whenever $\bar a_{11} \in (- \rho, \rho)^3$.
-Combining \eqref{eq:richardson-block-2} and \eqref{eq:richardson-block-3} gives
+whenever $\bar a_{11} \in(- \rho, \rho)^3$.
+Combining \eqref{eq:richardson-block-2} and \eqref {eq:richardson-block-3} gives